Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 ### Flamegraph (Optional)

-1. Git clone the Flamegraph tool.
+1. Clone the Flamegraph tool.
 This tool is useful for understanding/visualizing the data path of the kernel.

 ```
 cd ~